Physical constraints derived from FCNC in the 3-3-1-1 model: Radiative processes

-Before considering numerical calculations of the branching ratio $\text{Br}(\mu \rightarrow e \gamma )$, let us give some assumptions.
-First, we assume that the Yukawa couplings $h^e_{ab}$ is a diagonal matrix in the flavor basis.
-Thus the matrix $U^{\nu}_L$ is identified to the PMNS matrix $U_{\text{PMNS}}$, which has been measured experimentally.
-The mixing matrices $U^\nu_R,V^{\nu}$ and $U_{L,R}^N$ are new and not constrained by experimental results.
-These matrices can be generally parameterized by using arbitrary angles and a Dirac CP phase as done in the neutrino mass matrix.
-For simplify, we assume that the Yukawa coupling of the right-handed neutrinos $h^{ \prime \nu }$ is a diagonal matrix.
-This means that the Majorana neutrino mass matrix has a form as $M_R^{\nu}=\text{Diag}(M_{\nu_1}, M_{\nu_2},M_{\nu_3})$ and thus the right-handed neutrino mixing mass matrix $U^\nu_R$ is an unit matrix.
-The mixing matrix $V^{\nu}$ is also assumed in diagonal form.
-The mixing matrix of the new leptons is parameterized by the angles $\theta^N_{ij}$ and a Dirac CP phase $\delta^N$ as chosen for active neutrino mixing matrix.
+Before considering numerical calculations of the branching ratio $\text{Br}(\mu \rightarrow e \gamma )$, let us make some assumptions.
+We assume that a diagonal matrix presents the Yukawa couplings $h^e_{ab}$ in the flavor basis.
+Thus, the matrix $U^{\nu}_L$ is identified as the PMNS matrix $U_{\text{PMNS}}$, which has been measured experimentally.
+Both the mixing matrices $U^\nu_R, V^{\nu}$ as well as $U_{L,R}^N$ are new and not constrained by experiments.
+To simplify, we suppose that the Yukawa couplings of the right-handed neutrinos $h^{ \prime \nu }$ are presented by a diagonal matrix.
+This indicates that the Majorana neutrino mass matrix has the form as $M_R^{\nu}=\text{Diag}(M_{\nu_1}, M_{\nu_2},M_{\nu_3})$ and thus the right-handed neutrino mixing mass matrix $U^\nu_R$ is a unit matrix.
+The mixing matrix $V^{\nu}$ is also assumed to be diagonal.
+Finally, for the mixing matrix of the new leptons $U_{R}^N$, we can use three arbitrary angles $\theta^N_{ij}, (i,j=1,2,3)$ and a Dirac CP phase $\delta^N$ to parameterize.